bursonic/driveMalta/Cars/Attitude.md

 3. **At all times in order to alert other road users including pedestrians of your intended actions.**
 4. In traffic only during the hours of darkness or in bad weather.
 5. To give you priority over other traffic when changing lanes or before pulling out.

-###4558 - CARS2.13

-You are driving on a clear night.
-There is a steady stream of oncoming cars.
-The national speed limit applies.
-Which lights should you use?

-1. Fog lights
-2. Sidelights
-3. **Dipped headlights**
-4. Full beam headlight

-###4559 - CARS2.21

-You are waiting in a traffic queue at night.
-To avoid dazzling the drivers behind you should:

-1. **Apply the handbrake only**
-2. Use both the handbrake and footbrake
-3. Switch off your headlights
-4. Apply the footbrake only

-###4560 - CARS2.27

-You are driving a slow-moving car on a narrow winding road.
-You should:

-1. Give a left signal when it is safe for vehicles to overtake you
-2. Wave following vehicles past you if you think they can overtake quickly
-3. **Pull in safely when you can to let following vehicles overtake**
-4. Keep well out to stop vehicles overtaking dangerously

-###4561 - CARS2.28

-You are driving a slow-moving car on a narrow road.
-When traffic wishes to overtake you should:

-1. Stop immediately and wave it on
-2. Put your hazard warning lights on
-3. Take no action
-4. **Pull in safely as soon as you can do so**

-###4562 - CARS2.29

-You are driving a slow-moving car on a narrow winding road.
-In order to let other vehicles overtake, you should:

-1. Keep left and hold your speed
-2. **Pull in safely when you can**
-3. Show a left turn signal
-4. Wave to them to pass

-###4563 - CARS2.40

-Which of the following are at greatest risk from other road users?

-1. **Motorcycles**
-2. Busy bus drivers
-3. Learner car drivers
-4. Lorry drivers